rbowsley/lamplighthelp/source/20-2-2_Setting_up_a_flat-rate_charge_rule.markdown

-# 20.2.2 Setting up a Flat-rate Charge Rule
+# 20.2.2 Charge Module: Setting Up a Flat-rate Charge Rule

 > Flat-rate charge rules let you apply the a single charge to the {{work}} record